alexandrudanciu/DataSpaceConnector/samples/sap-hackathon-exercise/README.md

 * authentication is based on the api key specified by the parameter *edc.api.auth.key*

 Data sets offered by the EDC are called assets.
 Create a new Postman HTTP request for calling the data management api endpoint *GET /assets* and list all currently registered assets.

+*Hint: below resources/openapi you will find a documentation of all REST APIs provided by the EDC*

 # Exercise 3: Inspect asset attributes